JosephBARBIERDARNAL/pypalettes/README.md

 These sites have been scraped with the scripts in `parsers/`.
 Data is then saved into a `.csv` format with name+palette+source.

 [Learn more in the dedicated directory](parsers/README.md)

-Color maps already available in `matplotlib` and `seaborn` have been added to the collection.

-Since some color maps have the same name, some specific palettes can be different from the ones expected.
-If you find a mistake, please open an issue.

-The easiest way to find the original source is to use the `get_source()` function, and I highly suggest you to find your dream color map using the [original site](https://python-graph-gallery.com/color-palette-finder/).

 <br><br>